 If you call Atlanta home, then you know how dynamic and vibrant this city is.
 In fact, it is one of the main reasons many people love to live here.
 However, there are downsides to all of this activity.
 For starters, countless interstates, highways, and streets crisscross the city like one big chaotic quilt, and traffic can be horrendous.
 As a result, compared to elsewhere in Georgia, Atlanta residents are more likely to be involved in car accidents and truck accidents.

 There is absolutely no fee and no obligation during your initial consultation.
-We’ll provide you with important information about your case so that you can make the best decision.
-If you decide to hire us to handle your Atlanta injury case, you can rest easy knowing you are in the good hands of a compassionate and competent legal team that will fight tooth and nail to secure the best possible outcome in your case.
+We will review all the details of your case and determine the best path forward.
+If you decide to hire us to handle your injury case, you can rest easy knowing you are in the good hands of a compassionate and competent legal team that will fight tooth and nail to secure the best possible outcome in your case.

 Here are quick answers to a few of the most common questions our law firm receives from injury victims: